SU-SWS/template_warehouse/jira_templates_md/cap_request_template.md

 ### Communicate to Client

+Dear Site Owner,

-"On your website we have set up a importer to import profiles from CAP (Community Academic Profiles).
-As the site owner, you have been subscribed to the cap-api-announce mailing list."
+On your website we have set up a importer to import profiles from CAP (Community Academic Profiles).
+As the site owner, you have been subscribed to the cap-api-announce mailing list.
+If the site owner changes for this site, please let the folks at CAP know by by emailing profiles-admin@stanford.edu